Solovic2/Shakawa-App/README.md

 * Prisma
 - Websocket

+> [!NOTE]
+> Before running the project make sure to replace all (128.36.1.71) to localhost or with your url.

 ## To Run This Project
 1. First Go to your database and create a schema and put its username and password and url into .env file in Backend Directory Then Run :
      ```